hpcleuven/VscDocumentation/source/compute/software/installing_software/easybuild_spack.rst

    This implies using the (potentially unstable) development version, so you may want to download a `specific version <https://github.com/spack/spack/releases>`_ of Spack instead.

-By default, Spack will installed software in the ``spack/opt/spack`` subdirectory of where it was installed, so pick a good location (*not* your home directory in your VSC account).
+By default, Spack will install software in the ``spack/opt/spack`` subdirectory of where it was installed, so pick a good location (*not* your home directory in your VSC account).

 Before using Spack, you need to set up your shell environment by sourcing the provided script,